 Hillary Taylor focuses her practice on tort and product liability, construction litigation, and general commercial litigation.
 In her products liability practice, Hillary has successfully defended medical device manufacturers in both state and federal courts against allegations of manufacturing and design defects, strict liability, failure to warn, and breach of warranties.
 She is involved in all phases of litigation, including pre-lawsuit investigations and settlement negotiations, reviewing and preparing document discovery, drafting motions, conducting depositions, working with expert witnesses, and trial preparation.

 Hillary is a member of Maslon's Diversity Committee.
-She also serves on the Boards of Directors for the Minnesota Lavender Bar Association and Minnesota Justice Foundation, and she provides pro bono services for the Children's Law Center of Minnesota, Volunteer Lawyers Network, and The Advocates for Human Rights.
+She also serves on the Boards of Directors for the Minnesota Lavender Bar Association and Minnesota Justice Foundation.
+Hillary has an active pro bono practice, including providing pro bono services for the Children's Law Center of Minnesota, Volunteer Lawyers Network, and The Advocates for Human Rights.

 North Star Lawyer, Minnesota State Bar Association, 2017 (North Star Lawyer is a designation that recognizes members who provide 50 hours or more of pro bono legal services in a calendar year.)